Affordable Dentures in Houston, TX: Same Day Dentures Houston TX

-- When handling your dentures, hold them over a folded towel so they have a soft landing if they fall.
+- When handling, hold them over a folded towel so they have a soft landing if they fall.
 They are delicate and can break if they fall on a hard surface.

-- Always keep them in water or cleaning solution so that they do not dry out.
-Never place them in hot water, as this will cause shape change.
+- When not in use always keep them in water or cleaning solution so that they do not dry out.
+Never place them in hot water, as this will cause shape change

-- Visit your Trinity Dental dentist if they feel loose.
-Do not attempt to fix or bend your prosthetics as they can chip, crack, or break without professional dental handling.
+- Visit your Trinity Dental Centers dentist if they begin to feel loose.
+Do not attempt to fix or bend your prosthetics in any way as they can chip, crack, or break without professional dental handling.